Red Deer Polytechnic: Donald School of Business/Downtown Campus

 The Donald School of Business (DSB) was situated in downtown Red Deer in the Millennium Centre building.
 It occupied floors 3, 4, and 5.
 In 2021, the Donald School of Business returned to the main Red Deer Polytechnic Campus.

 Welikoklad Event Centre

 Red Deer College has a third campus/building directly across from the DSB.
 It features a stage, a movie theatre, and an art gallery space.
 It is used for some shows, and for when RDP hosts the Backpacks to Briefcases for students.

 Gary W. Harris Canada Games Centre

 Completed in 2018 for the 2019 Canada Winter Games, the Gary W. Harris Canada Games Centre (popularly known as the GWH) features an ice arena (capable of Olympic sized ice), a performance gymnasium, a fitness centre, running/sprinting tracks, squash courts, and a massive court surface capable of holding four volleyball or two basketball games simultaneously.

 Athletics

 Team and mixed sports Red Deer Polytechnic participate in include: basketball, soccer, volleyball, hockey, badminton, cross country running, curling, rodeo, dance, and (formerly) golf.
-They are particularly known for volleyball.